Pueblo School District 60

 Pueblo School District 60 (D60), formerly Pueblo City Schools, is a school district serving Pueblo, Colorado.
 Its headquarters, the Administrative Services Center, are in Pueblo.

+The district includes the majority of the City of Pueblo, as well as the Salt Creek census-designated place and a piece of Blende CDP.

 History

 It was formed on March 4, 1946, with the consolidation of Pueblo School District 1 and Pueblo School District 20 to form Pueblo School District 60.
 It was known as Pueblo City Schools from 2006 until it reverted to its original name in August 2019.